Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

 Hence such an event will hold with probability going to 1.

 In the event such that $m^\ast=0$, we do not need to split the data into local regions but treat $x_{1:T}$ as in scenario (i) in Condition \ref{cond.1}; therefore, if $\beta\ge \gamma_{T}^{(1)}$, we have (\ref{eq.consistency}) still holds.
-Also, it is simple to adapt the proof to show that we can replace $\beta>\gamma_T$ with $\beta>\gamma_{n_{\max}}$, where $n_{\max}=\max_j\{\delta_j\}$ is the maximum true segment size suggests the possibility of using smaller penalties in situations where the maximum segment length is known and is much shorter than $T$.
-For a given value of the minimum signal strength, $\bar{\sigst}$ we can optimise the choice of $n_{1:m^*}$ that bound the accuracy of our estimates of the locations of each changepoint.
-Specifically we can choose $n_j$ to be the smallest value such that $\sigst(\Delta_j,n_j)\geq\bar{\sigst}$.
+Also, it is simple to adapt the proof to show that we can replace $\beta>\gamma_T$ with $\beta>\gamma_{n_{\max}}$, where $n_{\max}=\max_j\{\delta_j\}$ is the maximum true segment length.
+This suggests the possibility of using smaller penalties in situations where the maximum segment length is known and is much shorter than $T$.
+For a given value of the minimum signal strength, $\sigst$, we can optimise the choice of $n_{1:m^*}$ that bound the accuracy of our estimates of the locations of each changepoint and make it to be tighter.
+Specifically we can choose $n_j$ to be the smallest value such that $\sigst(\Delta_j,n_j)\geq\sigst$ for each $j=1,\dots, m^\ast$.